Behavioral factors and determinants of formalization: an informative experiment on the Simplified Regime for Small Businesses (RESIMPLE) in Paraguay.

 Primary Outcomes (end points)

-1. Willingness / Intention to Formalize This primary variable measures the participant's self-reported probability of registering for the RESIMPLE regime following the informational intervention.
-It serves as the main indicator of the immediate effect of the framing and will be assessed through survey questions, specifically using a Likert scale to gauge the likelihood of registering in the upcoming months or a binary response regarding the specific intention to initiate the administrative process.
+This primary variable measures the participant's self-reported probability of registering for the RESIMPLE regime following the informational intervention.
+It serves as the main indicator of the immediate effect of each informational component and will be assessed through survey questions, specifically using a Likert scale to gauge the likelihood of registering in the upcoming months or a binary response regarding the specific intention to initiate the administrative process.
+Given the nested structure of the experiment, this outcome will be used to identify the marginal effect of each arm: the effect of administrative information (T1 vs. C0), the additional effect of economic framing (T2 vs. T1), and the marginal contribution of prosocial framing (T3 vs. T2).

-2. Behavioral Formalization Outcome This outcome represents the "gold standard" of the study by measuring the concrete action of formalization rather than just the intent.
-It is defined as a binary variable (1=Yes, 0=No) indicating whether the participant successfully initiated or completed their RESIMPLE registration within a specified follow-up period (e.g., 30 to 60 days post-intervention); in the context of this pilot, this measure also serves to test the feasibility of tracking administrative data.
+This outcome represents the "gold standard" of the study by measuring the concrete action of formalization rather than just the intent.
+It is defined as a binary variable (1=Yes, 0=No) indicating whether the participant successfully initiated or completed their RESIMPLE registration within a specified follow-up period (e.g., 30 to 60 days post-intervention).
+The same adjacent-arm comparisons applied to the primary outcome will be used here to assess whether informational effects on intent translate into actual behavior.
+In the context of this pilot, this measure also serves to test the feasibility of tracking administrative data.

 Primary Outcomes (explanation)